pt-gregc/ADF/trunk/extensions/customfields/object_list_builder/readme.txt

 ## INSTRUCTIONS TO USE OBJECT LIST BUILDER

 1. Create a Global Custom Element that has data.
-In this case, we created a custom element called CourseListBuilder with the following fields:
+In this case, we used CourseBuilder custom element with the following fields:
 		CourseID (Text),
 		CourseInstructor (Text),
 		CourseTitle (Small Text Area),